programming-notes/javascript-from-ruby-challenge/07-objects-and-classes/04-readers-and-writers.md

 nancy.getName(); // => 'Tom Sawyer'
 ```

 There we go!
-By defining reader (getter) and writer (setter) functions like this, we can let the outside world interact with our object's internal data (i.e., its <span class="keyword"instance variables</span>).
+By defining reader (getter) and writer (setter) functions like this, we can let the outside world interact with our object's internal data (i.e., its _instance variables).

 ### Variables vs. Properties Redux